openstack-k8s-operators/dev-docs/tls.md

 ### TLS internal communication

-Each service operator creates for its APIs one or multiple k8s services.
-If in the `OpenStackControlPlane` CR gets configured to have tls for internal endpoints enabled:
+Each service operator creates one or multiple k8s services for its APIs.
+If in the `OpenStackControlPlane` CR is configured to have tls for internal endpoints enabled:

 ```yaml
 apiVersion: core.openstack.org/v1beta1